zieka/cas/developer/Contributor-Guidelines.md

 ## I found a problem.
 Should I...?

 Yes, you should.
 If you find something that you consider to be odd, wrong or wobbly behavior _**and**_ have found an alternative solution that removes the obstacle or delivers the case, please consider reporting and sharing that improvement in form of a patch to the project so it can be discussed and potentially accepted.
-There is no down-side to this, as you engage and collaborate with community members concretely and in action; It is quite possible that they may have found a better solution and might be able to share that with you for longer prosperity.
+There is no downside to this, as you engage and collaborate with community members concretely and in action; It is quite possible that they may have found a better solution and might be able to share that with you for longer prosperity.
 Be not afraid; the worst that could happen is someone stepping up to help you out with better options.

 ## How do I know who's working on what?

 - Follow the *WIP Pattern* and submit [early pull requests](https://ben.straub.cc/2015/04/02/wip-pull-request/).
-This is in fact the recommended strategy from Github:
+This is the recommended strategy from Github:

 > Pull Requests are a great way to start a conversation of a feature, so start one as soon as possible- even before you are finished with the code.
 Your team can comment on the feature as it evolves, instead of providing all their feedback at the very end.

 Or put another way:

 > You’re opening pull requests when you start work, not when you’re finished.

 There is of course the alternative: [ask](https://apereo.github.io/cas/Mailing-Lists.html).

 ## How frequently should I make progress?

 If you do have a pending pull request available and one that might also be tagged as *WIP*, you are most welcome to keep pushing to the underlying branch as frequently as you prefer.
 There is nothing spammy or annoying about making progress on a *WIP* pull request.
 Nobody is going to get mad at you for making progress and pushing changes, (That's what email filters, etc are for), so do not ever worry about annoying other contributors and/or project members with the frequency of your progress notifications.
 Continue working on the use case as often as you like and be sure to keep asking for feedback as you make progress.

 <div class="alert alert-success">
   <strong>Inactivity</strong><br/>Note that contributions and pull requests that remain inactive for a certain period of time get tagged as <i>Pending</i> and will be eventually closed automatically.
 Staleness is only allowed to a certain degree, but worry not.
 Any stale closed pull request can always be reopened and progress resumed without data loss.